 - The new D18 will go from RRC Notre Dame to Downtown via Notre Dame and William

-Improvements proposed for fall
+Improvements coming this fall

 - Add service where there is a higher demand